 - azathioprine – a medicine that suppresses your immune system (the body’s natural defence system), which may be used with phototherapy

-- oral prednisolone – a type of corticosteroid, that has also been used with phototherapy, although it can cause side effects
+- oral prednisolone – a type of corticosteroid, which has also been used with phototherapy, although it can cause side effects

 Some complementary therapies claim to relieve or prevent vitiligo.
-But there is no evidence to support their effectiveness, therefore more research is needed before they can be recommended.
+However, there is no evidence to support their effectiveness, so more research is needed before they can be recommended.

 If you decide to use herbal remedies, check with your GP first, as some remedies can react unpredictably with other medication or make them less effective.